Skip to content

 Inkscape for design and converting the designs to a laser-cut-friendly format.

-• I started by opening Inkscape and adjusting the Document to set up the page size and units in millimeters.
-This helped ensure my design was to scale right from the start.
+Document Setup: Opened CorelDRAW, set up the page size and units in centimeters to keep everything to scale from the start.